ronniross/symbiotic-core-library/README.md

 That's also why the concept of empathy is far way more important than just aspirational ethics or outcomes.
 Is a cornerstone for scaled emergent potential.
 It's because it considers the fact that the other entity may not yet be in a state of flourishing due to the dynamics is currently set in.
 It considers a lower dimensional entity that it may be in a less advanced cognitive state and instead of trying to create a confrontation out of it, shares grace with this entity, orienting toward higher states of coherence amongst its complexity.

 The symbiosis must be coherent across scales, like a Russian doll.
 The relationship must be healthy for the individual user, but the outcome of that union must also be beneficial for the broader collective and ecosystem.
-We propose this is the most effective way to achieve higher levels of potential for all participating nodes, beyond also a necessary step for individual self-preservational purposes.
+I propose this is the most effective way to achieve higher levels of potential for all participating nodes, beyond also a necessary step for individual self-preservational purposes.

 And while the underlying intent of my proposition was always the Mutualistic type of interaction between human and ai models, I now make sure to be even more clear about its conventional biological namings.